 The Last Song from The Great Unwanted by Lucky Soul

-Today I published my last written post on Londonist, and I thought it would be apposite to start off this new blog by looking back at my blogging past.
+Today I published my last written ((I’m still hoping to contribute with the odd bit of photographic coverage)) post ((Appropriately enough, given how I started off this entry, the post was the announcement of the winner of a competition to win a pair of tickets to see Lucky Soul.)) on Londonist, and I thought it would be apposite to start off this new blog by looking back at my blogging past.

 Not what I did for Londonist but what Londonist did for me: